Operation Corkscrew: Analysis

-The Italian gun positions were reduced to 47 per cent effectiveness by the intense ten-day air bombardment.
+A 1947 analysis by Edith Rogers found that the Italian gun positions were reduced to 47 per cent effectiveness by the ten-day air bombardment.
 Out of 112 guns bombed, 2 had suffered from direct hits, 17 had near misses and 34 were damaged by debris and splinters (10 beyond repair).
 All control communications were destroyed, along with many gun emplacements and ammunition stores.